Refs/learngit/readme.txt

 Creating a new banch is quick.
 Creating a new banch is quick AND simple.
 Creating a new banch is quick AND simple.
+Creating a new banch is quick && simple.